pseudomuto/housekeeper/README.md

 - **Creating databases**: When a database exists in target schema but not in current state
 - **Dropping databases**: When a database exists in current state but not in target schema
 - **Database comment modifications**: Generates ALTER DATABASE statements for comment changes
+- **Renaming databases**: When a database has identical properties but different name
 - **Cluster-aware operations**: Preserves ON CLUSTER clauses in generated DDL

 ### Dictionary Operations
 - **Creating dictionaries**: When a dictionary exists in target schema but not in current state
 - **Dropping dictionaries**: When a dictionary exists in current state but not in target schema
 - **Replacing dictionaries**: Uses CREATE OR REPLACE when any dictionary properties change (dictionaries cannot be altered)
+- **Renaming dictionaries**: When a dictionary has identical properties but different name/database
 - **Complex dictionary features**: Supports all ClickHouse dictionary attributes, sources, layouts, and lifetimes

 ### Unsupported Operations